infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_dns_view.md

 * `comment`: The description of the DNS View.
 This is a regular comment.
 Example `this is some text`.
 * `ext_attrs`: the set of extensible attributes of the record, if any.
 The content is formatted as string of JSON map.
 Example: `"{\"Owner\":\"State Library\", \"Expires\":\"never\"}"`.

 For usage of filters, add the fields as keys and appropriate values to be passed to the keys like `name`, `view` corresponding to object.
-Only searchable fields from below list of supported arguments for filters, are allowed to use in filters, for retrieving one or more records or objects matching filters.
+From the below list of supported arguments for filters,  use only the searchable fields for retriving the matching records.

 ### Supported Arguments for filters